Azure/InferenceSchema/README.md

 # InferenceSchema

-This package is intended to provide a uniform schema for common machine learning applications, as well as a set of decorators that can be used to aid in web based ML prediction applications.
+This Python package is intended to provide a uniform schema for common machine learning applications, as well as a set of decorators that can be used to aid in web based ML prediction applications.

 ## Features